 Closed: The harvest zone is closed for all crab commercial harvest due to biotoxin results above the Federal limit.

-Eviscerate (EVIS): All commercially harvested crab from this zone must be eviscerated due to elevated biotoxin levels in this zone or the adjacent zone.
+Eviscerate (EVIS): All commercially harvested crab from this zone must be eviscerated due to elevated biotoxin levels in the crab viscera from this zone or the adjacent zone.
 Evisceration means the removal and discarding of the entire intestinal tract, hepatopancreas, and all associated abdominal organs.

-Sampling (SAMP): This zone is currently being sampled and lab results may take up to five (5) days.
-This zone remains in the status it held prior to sampling status, however it could change beginning on the day the sample was taken based on lab results.
+Sampling (SAMP): This zone is currently being sampled and lab results may take five (5) days or longer.
+This zone remains in the status it held prior to sampling status, however it could change beginning on the day the sample was landed based on lab results.
 Removing any harvest restriction (for example: to re-open) requires two sets of samples taken at least one week apart that all test below the limit.
-Crab sampling is dependent on weather and ocean conditions.
+Crab sampling is dependent on weather and ocean conditions and can be delayed.
+This table is the most accurate source of information regarding when crab sampling actually occurs and will be updated daily to reflect any changes in sampling dates.

 |OR/WA border to Cape Falcon